Meet virtual production, the workflow that’s transforming content creation

 Alejandro Arango, director of virtual production at Epic Games, the company behind Unreal Engine, says studios and filmmakers have been visualizing and capturing performances directly into Unreal Engine for years, streaming the data directly from mocap systems or tools like Autodesk MotionBuilder.

-The integration of virtual production tools like production databases, publishing workflows, and render farms with Unreal had been rapidly evolving prior to the pandemic.
-“And of course, in-camera VFX (ICVFX) was all proven viable with The Mandalorian,” Arango says.
+The integration of virtual production tools such as production databases, publishing workflows, and render farms with Unreal had been rapidly evolving prior to the pandemic.
+“And, of course, in-camera VFX [ICVFX] was all proven viable with The Mandalorian,” Arango says.

 Finally in the spotlight

-When the components of virtual production emerged back in the ’90s, they were prohibitively expensive and CGI was very manual, very blocky, and low quality.
+When the components of virtual production emerged back in the ’90s, they were prohibitively expensive, and CGI was highly manual, very blocky, and low quality.
 For many, it just wasn’t worth the trouble.
 But engineers, software developers, and animators continued to push the limits, making groundbreaking visuals more affordable.

 For 2014’s Interstellar, director Christopher Nolan had LED screens set up outside the windows of various spaceship sets, letting the actors react to animations of space travel, wormholes, and the black hole Gargantua firsthand while filming.

-Now directors can also see live footage of animated backgrounds or CGI characters on set, and the cinematographer or VFX artists can remotely make tweaks to lighting, colors, and other variables.
+Now, directors can also see live footage of animated backgrounds or CGI characters on set, and the cinematographer or visual-effects artists can remotely make tweaks to lighting, colors, and other variables.
 And it can all be done in real time as the scene is being shot.

 Pieces of the puzzle